jasperan/data-in-ai-revolution/src/data_in_ai_revolution/assets/README.md

 The repo now ships with a full-screen Textual workspace for browsing the workshop, launching labs, and checking your local environment.

-If you install the package outside a clone, the app falls back to a bundled copy of the workshop assets automatically.

 ### Access the system

 ```bash